"Free" Trading Isn't Free. Here's What You're Actually Paying.

 Layer 2: Fund Expense Ratios (The Silent Annual Tax)

-Here’s where it gets interesting: you never see this fee on a statement.
+Here’s the part that used to infuriate me when I first learned it: you never see this fee on a statement.
 It’s not deducted from your account as a line item.
 It’s taken directly out of the fund’s returns before those returns are reported to you.
 If a fund earns 10% but has a 1% expense ratio, your reported return is 9%.
 The fee was already extracted.
 You never knew it existed unless you went looking for it.

 A broad market index ETF (the kind that simply tracks the S&P 500) might charge 0.03%.
 That’s $3 per year on a $10,000 investment.
 On a $500,000 portfolio, that’s $150 per year.
 Negligible.

-An actively managed mutual fund (the kind with a team of portfolio managers trying to beat the market) might charge 0.50% to 1.00% or more.
+An actively managed mutual fund might charge 0.50% to 1.00% or more.
 On that same $500,000 portfolio, a 1% expense ratio costs you $5,000 per year.
 Every year.
-Regardless of whether the fund actually beats its benchmark (and most years, statistically, it won’t).
+Regardless of whether the fund actually beats its benchmark.
+And most years, statistically, it won’t.

-But wait.
-There’s another layer of fund fees that most people never encounter unless they’re reading the fine print.
-Many mutual funds charge sales loads: upfront fees of 3–5% deducted when you purchase shares.
+Then there’s another layer that most people never encounter unless they’re reading the fine print: sales loads.
+These are upfront fees of 3 to 5% deducted when you purchase shares.
 If you invest $10,000 in a fund with a 5% front-end load, only $9,500 actually gets invested.
 The other $500 goes to the broker who sold you the fund.

 Layer 3: Cash Sweep (Your Brokerage Is a Bank That Pays You Almost Nothing)